Headcorn: 19th century to present

 On 31 October 1904, the Headcorn, Sutton Valence and Maidstone Motor Omnibus Co., Ltd. opened a service using steam vehicles.
 This was replaced about 1912 by Reliance Motor Services.
 Maidstone & District Motor Services was also operating on the route by 1914 and took over Reliance two years later.
 Nowadays the main operator is Arriva Southern Counties.

 The South Eastern Railway was opened in stages, reaching Tonbridge in May 1842, Headcorn in August and Ashford in December.
 From 1905 to 1954 the Kent and East Sussex Railway operated between Robertsbridge and Headcorn via Tenterden.
 A proposed extension to Maidstone was never built.

 In 1940, following the evacuation from Dunkirk, many thousands of British and allied troops received their first meal in England at Headcorn Station.
 Local volunteers assisted the Royal Army Service Corps in providing refreshments.
 One hundred trains per day were halted, allowing only eight minutes for each.

 The Aerodrome at Shenley Farm, first used by one aircraft in the 1920s, served as an advanced landing ground for Canadians and then Americans in World War II.
 Today, as a private civil airfield and parachute centre, it also houses the Lashenden Air Warfare Museum, the Air Cadets of 500 Squadron and Thurston Helicopters, Ltd., a helicopter flying-school company.

+In the late 1970s and 1980s, Hazelpits farm was the venue for The Magic Farm, a regular queer disco run by farmer Tim Day and the Medway Area Gay Independent Community, which developed a following in the LGBTQIA+ communities of the south of England.